rahmedy/Node-Express-Handlebars/README.md

 ![License](https://img.shields.io/badge/License-ISC-blue.svg)
 ## Description
-This application create a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM
+This application is a burger logger with MySQL, Node, Express, Handlebars and a homemade ORM.
+It showcases the MVC design pattern.
 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)